Unload — Feel Lighter, Journal Deeper

 Product Evolution

-The App is currently in closed beta, with a planned launch by end of March.
-User feedback is still being collected.
+The app is currently in closed beta, with a planned launch by end of March.
+User feedback is still coming in.

-- When AI must stop the conversation and refer users to professional help
+- When does AI have to stop the conversation and refer the user to professional help

-- What questions AI must clearly say "I can't answer that" to
+- What questions AI must clearly answer with "I can't respond to that"

-- And what we can and can't do alongside users in this space
+- And what we can and can't do to support users

-None of these have a definitive right answer — but they all have to be decided during the design phase.
+None of these decisions have a clear right answer — but they have to be made during the design phase.
 You can't leave them for the model to improvise.